chaos-polymtl/lethe/doc/source/parameters/cfd/interface_sharpening.rst

 Interface sharpening
 --------------------

-When running a multiphase flow simulation using the volume of fluid method (VOF), the interface between two fluids becomes more and more blurry after each time step due to diffusion.
+When running a multiphase flow simulation using the volume of fluid method (VOF), the interface between two fluids becomes more and more blurry after each time step due to numerical diffusion.

 To avoid that, this subsection includes parameters related to the interface sharpening.